 - Probate Services

 AB 1194, which went into effect on January 1, 2022, makes broad changes to conservatorship and guardianship law.
 Below, we have summarized some of the more substantive changes to conservatorship and guardianship law brought by AB 1194, though this summary is not meant to be a comprehensive review of all the changes made.

 Why Did California Guardianship and Conservatorship Law Change?

-Pop star Britney Spears had been under a widely publicized conservatorship that her fans believed was not only unnecessary, but being used to financially exploit Spears and control her personal life.
-In response, they started the “Free Britney” movement to pressure the courts to release Spears from her conservatorship.
-After several documentaries about Spears’ conservatorship were aired, the public became interested in the issues surrounding Spears’ conservatorship and conservatorships in general.
+Pop star Britney Spears had been under a widely publicized conservatorship that her fans believed was not only unnecessary, but being used to perpetrate financial exploitation of Spears and control her personal life.
+In response, they launched the “Free Britney” movement to pressure the courts to release Spears from her conservatorship.
+After several documentaries about Spears’ conservatorship were aired, the public became interested in the issues surrounding Spears’ conservatorship and conservatorship in general.

-The movement’s relentless efforts ultimately paid off when the court terminated Spears’ conservatorship in the latter part of 2021, but another important thing happened as well: the issue of disability rights was brought to the forefront.
-The public was aware of Spears’ conservatorship on account of her fame, but how many others might also be suffering under a restrictive conservatorship and be stuck in such an arrangement?
+The movement’s relentless efforts ultimately paid off when the court terminated Spears’ conservatorship in the latter part of 2021, but another important thing happened as well: The issue of disability rights was brought to the forefront.
+The public was aware of Spears’ conservatorship on account of her fame, but how many others might also be stuck under a restrictive conservatorship and be suffering?
 AB 1194 was enacted, among other things, to address this possibility.